haberdashPI/german_track/_research/plans.md

 ### priorities

-- add decoding to fig. 2
++ add decoding to fig. 2
-- add decoding to fig. 3
++ add decoding to fig. 3
 - add decoding to fig. 4

+- todo: re-run cross-validated λ selection once we check on the new cross-condition generalization results

-- can we see decoding when we test on different condition than training
++ can we see decoding when we test on different condition than training: yes
-- do we see accurate decoding outside of the target window
+- do we see accurate decoding outside of the target window?
+    - try mounya's idea: what percentage of trials have an effect pre-target, does that differ by condition?
+    - my idea: how often does target (and other sources) fall outside CI of random stimulus decoding pre-target? does this differ by condition?

 - do the atmiss-target conditions look different for object and spatial merely because they are a different set of target i.e. would we see decodign similar to global if we treated the false targets as targets

-- can we see differences when using a joint vs. split decoder across conditions?
+- can we see differences when using a joint vs. split decoder across conditions? doesn't matter, we saw generalization

 - consider adding phase features: this could help classification and decoding
     - try it in one "easy" case, and see if it helps
         + does it help with decoding: doesn't seem to